abudri/Git_and_GitHub_Notes/README.md

 Also, please note that a pull request does not _include_ tags.
 You work with them separately.
 [Reference](https://stackoverflow.com/questions/12278660/adding-tags-to-a-pull-request)

-1. Recall from the above, at this point your PR is ready to be merged with `main`.
+1. Recall from the above, at this point your PR is ready to be merged with `main`, but don't merge the PR yet.
 At this point, locally, tag your latest commit, such as `git tag -a v1.0 -m "first version"`:
 ```bash
 $ git tag -a v1.4 -m "my version 1.4"
 $ git tag